Wild yak: Distribution and habitat

-Wild yaks once ranged up to southern Siberia to the east of Lake Baikal, but became extinct in Russia around the 17th century.
+Wild yaks once ranged up to southern Siberia to the east of Lake Baikal, with fossil remains of them being recovered from Denisova Cave, but became extinct in Russia around the 17th century.
 Today, wild yaks are found primarily in northern Tibet and western Qinghai, with some populations extending into the southernmost parts of Xinjiang, and into Ladakh in India.
 Small, isolated populations of wild yak are also found farther afield, primarily in western Tibet and eastern Qinghai.
 In historic times, wild yaks were also found in Bhutan, but they are now considered extinct there.

 The primary habitat of wild yaks consists of treeless uplands between 3000 and 5500 m, dominated by mountains and plateaus.
 They are most commonly found in alpine tundra with a relatively thick carpet of grasses and sedges rather than the more barren steppe country.

 The wild yak was thought to be regionally extinct in Nepal in the 1970s, but was rediscovered in Humla in 2014.
-This discovery later made the species to be painted on Nepal's currency.
+This discovery later resulted in the species being added to Nepal's currency.